Not Love, Just Frenzy

 Not Love Just Frenzy (or Más que amor, frenesí in Spanish) is a 1996 adventure and drama film, directed by a triumvirate of Alfonso Albacete, Miguel Bardem and David Menkes.
 They have a collective name of Peliculas Freneticas (Frenetic Films).
-It is Miguel Bardem's first feature film with Alfonso Albacete, using Carlos Bardem, the youngest cousin of Miguel, in his acting debut.
+It is Miguel Bardem's first feature film with Alfonso Albacete, using Carlos Bardem, the cousin of Miguel, in his acting debut.
 The style of the film is reminiscent of works by Pedro Almodóvar, according to a New York Times review.
 Más que amor, frenesí brought Bardem, Albacete and Menkes a Goya Award nomination for Best Newcomer Director.

 The cast also includes many of Spain's top young actors, including early appearances by Penélope Cruz (Vanilla Sky), Javier Bardem (Before Night Falls) and Bibi Andersen (Kika) as a high-class lesbian pimp.
 It is set in Madrid.
 The film is similar in plot to Perdona bonita, pero Lucas me quería a mí released in 1997, with both films having gay characters chasing straight men and murdered flatmates.
 The film is known due a gay sex scene, early in the plot.

 Plot outline

 Gigolo Max (Nancho Novo) returns to town followed by a cop (Javier Manrique) and is suspected of having murdered one of his clients.
 He seeks help from a madam with a taste for young fresh girls (Bibi Andersen).
 Max tries to get himself back into the life of his former lover Yeye (Ingrid Rubio), who still has some feelings for him.
 Yeye shares an apartment with 2 flatmates, Monica (Cayetana Guillen Cuervo) who is a waitress in a gay club, called Frenzy and lovelorn Maria (Beatriz Santiago).
 Maria is in love with nerdy neighbor Carlos (Juan Diego Botto).
 Another friend is gay art student Alberto (Gustavo Salmeron), who in the opening section of the film has some steamy gay sex under the shower with Alex (Javier Albala).
-But he soon sadly finds out his Mr. Right is a husband and father, which quenches his desire, leaving him to get his kicks from some chaste flirtation with straight art-school model David (Liberto Rabal).
+But he soon sadly finds out that Mr. Right is a husband and father, which quenches his desire, leaving him to get his kicks from some chaste flirtation with straight art-school model David (Liberto Rabal).

 The group of hot and horny twenty-something friends head out one night to a disco and crowded dance clubs to find love and adventure.
-They meet flashy drag queens, (who rule the dance club scene), self-absorbed gigolos and a whole host of other characters, including an overtly masculine lesbian lover, whilst having wild sex, drugs and gunfights.
-As they friends try to avoid psycho cop from infiltrate the group to get at Max.
+They meet flashy drag queens, (who rule the dance club scene), self-absorbed gigolos, and a whole host of other characters, including an overtly masculine lesbian lover, whilst having wild sex, drugs, and gunfights.
+As their friends try to avoid psycho cops from infiltrating the group to get at Max.